Mortgage Origination Fee: Everything You Need To Know

-One thing to note about this approach is that it has to be a gift, meaning they’re required to put in writing that you don’t have to pay it back.
+One important note about this approach is that the amount in question has to be a gift; the gifting party is required to put in writing that you don’t have to pay them back.

 The lender may also require certain proof of funds in the account and the transfer.

 Pay Up Front

 If you can afford it, it’s best to pay your closing costs, including your origination fee, upfront.
 This has a couple of advantages.

 First, you’ll know exactly how much you’re spending on your closing costs, rather than thinking of it as some unknown higher number paid out over the course of the loan term.